jschwarzwalder/aws-sdk-php/docs/guide/credentials.rst

     aws_secret_access_key = ANOTHER_AWS_SECRET_ACCESS_KEY

 Each section (e.g., ``[default]``, ``[project1]``), represents a separate credential **profile**.
-Profiles can be referenced from a SDK configuration file, or when you are instantiating a client, using the ``profile`` option:
+You can reference profiles from an SDK configuration file, or when you are instantiating a client, using the ``profile`` option.

 .. code-block:: php